bckohan/enum-properties/README.rst

 Enum Properties
 #######################

 Add properties to Python enumeration values in a simple declarative syntax.
+EnumProperties is a lightweight, non-invasive extension to Python's Enum class.
 Example:

 .. code:: python